March 2013

 Home with earthquake damage

-To get ready for the trip to Haiti, I buy medications at reduced prices, through organizations like MAP International, and also some donated medications.
-I fill two suitcases, and check them as luggage.
+To get ready for the trip to Haiti, I buy medications from organizations like MAP International.
+I fill two suitcases with medication and suppleis, and check them as luggage.
 I set up in the church, and see as many patients as I can.
-Patients arrive in the morning, get a number, and wait, sometimes all day.
+Patients arrive in the morning and wait, sometimes all day.

 Haitian nursing student taking blood pressure